 Tia Maria Jose de Diego (Av Jose de Diego 326, Santurce), very local flavor, casual gay bar/package store, cocktails; meet guys, play pool, sing karaoke.

 Toxic (Calle Condado 613, Santurce), men/mixed, late night bar, dancing, drag shows; MetroSex VIP, go-go boys and male strippers, amateur nights, bears' and leather events.
 Formerly Scandalo, MetroSexxx/VIP.

-Xteamworks (Av Fernandez Juncos 1752, Santurce), men's bathhouse open nightly 6pm to 12am (until 4am Fri/Sat); sauna, darkroom, private rooms, maze, playrooms, porn videos.
-Status unknown for 2019; sign is gone and website dark.
+Xteamworks (Av Fernandez Juncos 1752, Santurce) - CLOSED - men's bathhouse open nightly 6pm to 12am (until 4am Fri/Sat); sauna, darkroom, private rooms, maze, playrooms, porn videos.

 Zal Si Puedes Mini Bar (Av Ponce de Leon, Santurce), hole in the wall older locals' gay bar; weekend drag and occasional stripper shows, Sunday readings, discussions, poetry.

 CLOSED: La Jirafa Verde (Av Jose de Diego 365, Santurce), gay bar/ dance club, roof deck; drag shows, go-go boys; Pandora (Av Jose de Diego 365, Santurce), drag shows, live entertainment and afterhours dark room.

 Going Out, beyond

 Ely's (Kiosko 10, Route 3, Luquillo), favorite daytime restaurant for Luquillo Sunset Beach and El Yunque Rainforest day-trippers, along with Fajardo locals; nightclub drag shows.